ccmt-regensburg/self_consistency_solver/README.md

 3. The KPM solver of "self_consistency_AllInPython_bdg.py" is written entirely in Python but very slow for that reason.
 4. The KPM solver of "self_consistency_RandomTraceEvaluation_bdg.py" uses a Random Trace Evaluation approach but needs optimization to be practical.

-Installation (only necessary for 1. and 2.):
+Compilation (only necessary for 1. and 2.):
 1. In the folder "/chebyshev_matrixfree" in the file "chebyshev_final_icc_double.c" determine the linear dimension of the system with the variable N and the number threads with the variable NrndVec.
 Then execute make in folder "/chebyshev_matrixfree".
 The number of threads needs to be set accordingly in /Modules/self_consistency_MatrixFree_bdg.py.
 The number of threads Nthreads that will be used for full diagonalization solvers and the Hamiltonian rescaling can be set with MKL_NUM_THREADS=Nthreads and OMP_NUM_THREADS=Nthreads.
 Append /Modules to LD_LIBRARY_PATH.
 2. In the folder "/chebyshev_matrix" execute make.
 The number of threads Nthreads can be set with MKL_NUM_THREADS=Nthreads and OMP_NUM_THREADS=Nthreads.
 Append /Modules to LD_LIBRARY_PATH.
 In both the Makefile and cy_parallel.sh the paths for the Python and Numpy headers and Python libraries must be set.